Massachusetts Correctional Institution – Norfolk: History

-Officer Deaths at Norfolk
+Officer deaths at Norfolk

 On July 31, 1972, Corrections Officers Alfred Baranowski and James Souza were shot and killed by an inmate using a smuggled firearm during an escape attempt.
-In the officers' memory, the Department of Corrections named their new supermax prison the Souza-Baranowski Correctional Center.
+In the officers' memory, the Department of Corrections named their new supermax prison the Souza-Baranowski Correctional Center in Shirley, Massachusetts.

-COVID-19 Cases
+COVID-19 cases

 Pursuant to the Supreme Judicial Court's April 3, 2020 Opinion and Order in the Committee for Public Counsel Services v.
 Chief Justice of the Trial Court, SJC-12926 matter, as amended on April 10, April 28 and June 23, 2020 (the “Order”), the Special Master posts weekly reports which are located on the SJC website here for COVID testing and cases for each of the correctional facilities administered by the Department of Correction and each of the county Sheriffs’ offices.
 The SJC Special master link above has the most up to date information reported by the correctional agencies and is posted for the public to view.

 On December 4, 2020, a prisoner at MCI-Norfolk died from complications of COVID-19.
 On the day of his death, there were 41 prisoners reported with active cases.